Code-Institute-Submissions/daily-task-manager/README.md

 - [Git](https://git-scm.com/) and [Github](https://github.com/) were used for version control.
 - [Am I responsive](https://ui.dev/amiresponsive) was used for the application picture.
 - [Lucidchart](https://www.lucidchart.com) was used to build the flowchart.

+## Deployment

+Steps to deploy the application using Heroku:

+- Log in to your Heroku account
+- Create a new Heroku application
+- Set buildpacks to Python and NodeJS
+- Link the Heroku App to the repository
+- Click on Deploy